Why Actuaries Need Professional Liability Insurance

 Again, these numbers are simple estimations.
 They may not may not be true for you and your company.
-With this in mind, you’re going to need to do a little research to find out what works best for you.
+With this in mind, you’re going to need to do a little research to find out if you actually need to be insured before practicing under your profession.
+On top that, you should compare multiple coverages and quotes to see what works best for you in terms of protection and budgets.
 To figure out how much you’re going to be required to pay, you just need to get a quote from us.
 You can do so by using our website and completing the form.
 This will provide you with a quote within a matter of seconds.

 If you wish to contact us in a different way, you can do so using the telephone.
 You can also contact us through email.
 We’ll get back to you as quickly as possible.

 - How much professional liability insurance do I need as an actuary?